 Walkers can now ponder classic poetry on a stroll through the woods, thanks to Lincoln Academy librarians Cathi Howell and Jennifer Betts.
 Over the summer, the Lincoln Academy maintenance crew built and installed signposts and then Howell and Betts added the laminated pages of Robert Frost’s “Poetry for Young People” along the cross-country trails behind the LA baseball field.

-Join artist Libbie Winslow for yet another paint night on Thursday, June 29 at 6:30 p.m. at Medomak Arts, 13 Friendship St., Waldoboro.
-Winslow will guide an acrylic painting session of a seasonal scene of a blossoming cherry tree glowing in the moonlight.
+Members of the public are invited to join artist Libbie Winslow for a paint night on Thursday, Sept.
+21 at 6:30 p.m. at Medomak Arts, 13 Friendship St., Waldoboro.
+Winslow will guide an acrylic painting session of a seasonal scene of radiant sunflowers.
 Participants will go home with an original painting to frame or give as a gift.

 Mixing work and pleasure: On the morning of Thursday, Aug.
 31, one of my colleagues here at The Lincoln County News, reporter Maia Zewert, and I took a 50-minute Hardy Boat trip from New Harbor to spend the day on Monhegan Island, which is part of Lincoln County and, therefore, part of the paper’s coverage area.

 The art studio and gallery of painter Alice Boynton is tucked away at the end of a wooded trail near the north end of Monhegan Island, 10 miles off the coast of Maine, but still part of Lincoln County.
 Like everything else on the picturesque island, the journey to the destination and the destination itself are equally charming.